OTH21DEV/OxanaTheis_11_25052022/README.md

 # KASA - web development using React and React Router

-The Kasa site was coded more than 10 years ago in ASP.NET with significant legacy code.
+The Kasa site was coded more than 10 years ago in ASP.NET.
 The goal is to move to a full stack in JavaScript with NodeJS on the Back-end side, and React on the Front-end side.